Breast Reconstruction Breast Reconstruction

 The procedure is performed under general anaesthetic.

-Flap reconstruction uses your own tissue to create a new breast mound.
-This is a more complex procedure involving microsurgical techniques.
+This is a more complex procedure that involves microsurgical techniques.

 HR Plastic Surgery - Breast Reconstruction Good Candidate small